IGE-numerique/IGE-Toolkit/README.md

 - Tuesday 07/04 at 10:15 am: [Presentation](Presentation) ([Mickaël Lalande](https://mickaellalande.github.io/))

-## Here are some ideas of topics/tools to talk about:
+## Here are some ideas of topics/tools to talk about
 - xarray (+dask) / cdo / climaf (climatology)
 - How to compute climatologies (DJF, days in months, etc. what do you do?)
 - cartopy / ferret / basemap / proplot (plot)